 The key to winning attorney's fees in your divorce: experienced representation

-If your goal is to have your attorney’s fees paid by your spouse then you should absolutely seek experienced representatives, like those with the Law Office of Bryan Fagan, PLLC.
-It is common to ask for attorney’s fees but it is not common to have them awarded.
-Your attorney can counsel you on how to do so in mediation and can craft a winning argument for you in a temporary orders hearing or trial if your case were to make it to that point.
-Do not rely on an inexperienced attorney simply because he or she is inexpensive.
+If your goal is to have your attorney's fees paid by your spouse, then you should seek experienced representatives, like those with the Law Office of Bryan Fagan, PLLC.
+It is common to ask for attorney's fees, but it is not common to have them awarded.
+Your attorney could counsel you on how to do so in mediation and craft a winning argument for you in a temporary orders hearing or trial if your case were to make it to that point.
+Please do not rely on an inexperienced attorneys simply because they are inexpensive.
 Strike a balance between cost and experience when selecting who will be standing by your side throughout your divorce.

-If you have any questions about the information that was contained in today’s blog post please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
+If you have any questions about the information contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
 Our licensed family law attorneys represent clients across southeast Texas and would be honored to do the same for you and your family.
-We meet with potential clients six days a week and do not charge you for a meeting with one of our licensed family law attorneys.
+We meet with potential clients six days a week and do not charge you to meet with one of our licensed family law attorneys.